theHdd4/TrinityFastAPIDjangoReact/README.md

 ```

 This starts PostgreSQL, MongoDB, Redis, the Django admin API on `localhost:8000`
 and a FastAPI instance on `localhost:8001`.
+CORS is enabled so the React
-Once the containers finish
+frontend served from `localhost:8080` can call the API.
+Once the containers
-installing dependencies the FastAPI text service is reachable at
+finish installing dependencies the text service is reachable at
 `http://localhost:8001/api/t`.

 ## 3. Start the frontend